mdub/sham_rack/README.markdown

 What's it for, again?
 ---------------------

-Well, it makes it easy to _stubbing out external (HTTP) services_, which is handy in development and testing environments, or when you want to _test your HTTP client code_.
+Well, it makes it easy to _stub out external (HTTP) services_, which is handy in development and testing environments, or when you want to _test your HTTP client code_.

 You can also use it to _test your Rack application_ (or Sinatra, or Rails, or Merb) using arbitrary HTTP client libraries, to check interoperability.
 For instance, you could test your app using: